Pennant number: Flags superior

-Flag inferiors
+Flags inferior

-Flag inferiors were applied to submarines.
+Flags inferior were applied to submarines.
 Royal Navy submarines of the "H" and "L", and some transferred American vessels, were not issued names, only numbers.
 In these cases, the pendant number was simply the hull number inverted (i.e. L24 was issued pendant "24L").
-Pre-war photos show the pendants painted correctly, with the flag inferior, but wartime photos show that the numbers tend to be painted "backwards", in that the inferior was painted on as a superior.
 For obvious reasons, the inferior "U" was not used so as not to confuse friendly ships with German U-boats.
 For similar reasons "V" was not used.
 Pendant numbers 00–10, 13, and those ending in a zero were not allocated to flag inferiors.